anhkind/redips789.github.io/docs/spring-certification/Spring-Security.md

 `UserDetails` is not used for security purposes, it is just a "user info" bean.
 Spring Security uses `Authentication` instances.
 So `Authentication` instance will usually have only the information needed to let users log in (usernames, credentials and roles, basically). `UserDetails` is more generic, and **can include anything related to user management** (such as contact information, account information, photographs, whatever).
 Typically, you will have an **Authentication instance backed by a UserDetails instance.**

-? matches a single character.
-\* matches zero or more characters, excluding /.
-** matches zero or more directories in a patch.

-The pattern "/events/**" matches "/events", "/events/",
-"/events/1", and "/events/1/form?test=1"; it does not
-match "/events123".
-The pattern "/events*" matches "/events", and "/events123";
-it does not match "/events/" or "/events/1".
-The pattern "/events*/**", "/events123/456", and "/events/1/form?test=1".

-There are two wildcards that can be used in URL patterns: -* Matches any path on the level at which the wildcard occur.
-Example: /services/* matches /services/users and /services/orders but not /services/orders/123/items.
-- **
-  Matches any path on the level at the wildcard occurs and all levels below.
-If only /** or ** then will match any request.
-Example: /services/** matches /services, /services/, / services/users and /services/orders and also /services/orders/123/items etc.

 ## What does the ** pattern in an antMatcher or mvcMatcher do?

 ? matches a single character.
 \* matches zero or more characters, excluding /.